zx80/flask-simple-auth/README.md

 def put_awesome(**kwargs):
     …
 ```

-A side-effect of passing of request parameters as named function parameters
-is that request parameter names must be valid python identifiers,
-which excludes keywords such as `pass`, `def` or `for`, unless passed
-as keyword arguments.

 Custom classes can be used as path and HTTP parameter types, provided that
 the constructor accepts a string to convert the parameter value to the